getpatchwork/patchwork/docs/upgrading.md

 patches you may have and regenerating the migrations seems like the best option.

-**NOTE**: To prevent the latter case above from occuring, we'd ask that you submit any patches you may have to the upstream Patchwork so that the wider community can benefit from this new functionality.
-Please see [the contributing document][doc-contributing] for more informtion on this process.
+**NOTE**: To prevent the latter case above from occurring, we'd ask that you submit any patches you may have to the upstream Patchwork so that the wider community can benefit from this new functionality.
+Please see [the contributing document][doc-contributing] for more information on this process.

 [doc-installation]: installation.md